SplitScreen-Me/splitscreenme-nucleus/Master/NucleusCoopTool/copyoutput/readme.txt

   Context.WriteTextFile(outPut, data);
   }

-~ Custom prompts - Prompt user for input, which can be then used in handlers logic
+~ Custom prompts - Prompt user for input, which can then be used in a handler's logic:

-Game.CustomUserGeneralPrompts = ["Enter ROM name", "Enter filename"];	//This prompts user one time and applies to ALL players, unless a value text file already exists and saving is on.
+Game.CustomUserGeneralPrompts = ["Enter ROM name", "Enter filename"];//This prompts user one time and applies to ALL players, unless a value text file already exists and saving is on.
 Game.SaveCustomUserGeneralValues = false;
 Game.SaveAndEditCustomUserGeneralValues = false;

-Game.CustomUserPlayerPrompts = ["Enter network Adapter name", "Enter character name"];	//This will prompt each player, unless a value text file already exists for that player and saving for players is on.
+Game.CustomUserPlayerPrompts = ["Enter network Adapter name", "Enter character name"];//This will prompt each player, unless a value text file already exists for that player and saving for players is on.
 Game.SaveCustomUserPlayerValues = false;
 Game.SaveAndEditCustomUserPlayerValues = false;

-Game.CustomUserInstancePrompts = ["Enter network Adapter name"];	//This will prompt each instance, unless a value text file already exists for that instance and save is on.
+Game.CustomUserInstancePrompts = ["Enter network Adapter name"];//This will prompt each instance, unless a value text file already exists for that instance and save is on.
 In case it is not player specific but different values are needed for instances.
 Game.SaveCustomUserInstanceValues = false;
 Game.SaveAndEditCustomUserInstanceValues = false;
 Access the user input values via Context.CustomUser(General/Player/Instance)Values[index]

+"Your notes, [<colored text here|216,222,18>], more text...."//Highlight handler notes text in any rgb formatted color, use in Game.Description.
+[FAQ]{https://www.splitscreen.me/docs/faq}                  //Setup shorten links in prompts (all customs prompt variants and RunAdditionalFile), handler options screen and handler notes (requires a space before and after, only one can be added in each).

 2. Support for multiple mice and keyboards (these are deprecated, see the new Proto Input guide: https://www.splitscreen.me/docs/proto):